awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

 ## Archive & Restore Approach

-> > **Archiving a list:**
+> **Archiving a list:**
+> - Show confirmation prompt: "Archive this list?
+This will archive all tasks in the list."
+> - If confirmed:
 >   - Set `archivedAt` timestamp on the list
-> - Archive all active tasks (unchecked/checked) individually - each gets `archivedAt` timestamp (same/similar time)
+>   - Archive all active tasks (unchecked/checked) individually - each gets `archivedAt` timestamp
-> - Pre-archived tasks keep their original `archivedAt` timestamp (different day)
+> - Archived lists are hidden from main page display
 >
+> **Restoring an archived task:**
+> - Only individual tasks can be restored (no bulk restore)
-> **Restoring a pre-archived task (whose list is archived):**
+> - If the task's original list is archived:
 >   - Detect that the list is archived
-> - Show error/message: "This task's list is archived"
+>   - Prompt: "This task's list is archived.
+Restore to an unnamed list?"
-> - Prompt: "Restore the list?
-This will also restore all tasks that were archived on the same day."
-> - If yes:
+>   - If yes: Restore task to a new unnamed list (or existing unnamed list if one exists)
+>   - If no: Cancel restore
+> - If the task's original list is active:
->   - Restore list (clear list's `archivedAt`)
+>   - Restore task normally to its original list
->   - Restore all tasks with that `listId` that were archived on the same calendar day as the list's `archivedAt`
->   - Pre-archived tasks (different day) stay archived
 >
-> **Restoring a list:**
-> - Restore list (clear list's `archivedAt`)
-> - Restore all tasks with that `listId` that were archived on the same calendar day as the list's `archivedAt`
-> - Pre-archived tasks (different day) stay archived
->
 > **Archived tasks view UI:**
 > - Show list name for each task (already implemented)
 > - Show badge indicator: `[List Archived]` or `[List Active]` next to the list name
-> - Helps users understand which tasks belong to archived lists and why restoring them might prompt to restore the list
+> - Helps users understand which tasks belong to archived lists

 ---

 4. **Archive Lists**
-   - **Description:** Archive a list by setting `archivedAt` timestamp on the list and archiving all active tasks individually with timestamps from the same day.
-Pre-archived tasks keep their original `archivedAt` timestamp.
+   - **Description:** Archive a list by setting `archivedAt` timestamp on the list and archiving all active tasks individually.
+Show confirmation prompt before archiving.
    - **Acceptance Criteria:**
      - Users can archive lists
+     - Confirmation prompt appears: "Archive this list?
+This will archive all tasks in the list."
+     - User must confirm before list is archived
      - List archiving sets `archivedAt` timestamp
      - All active tasks (unchecked/checked) in the list are archived individually with `archivedAt` timestamps
-     - Pre-archived tasks keep their original `archivedAt` timestamp
      - Archived lists are hidden from main page display
      - List archiving persists in IndexedDB
      - UI updates reactively after archiving
    - **Technical Work:**
      - Add `archivedAt` field to lists table (database migration)
      - Add archive button/action for lists
+     - Show confirmation modal before archiving
      - Implement function to archive list (set `archivedAt` timestamp)
      - Implement function to archive all active tasks in a list (set `archivedAt` on each task)
      - Filter lists in main view: only show lists where `archivedAt` is null
      - Update data access functions to filter by `archivedAt`
      - Update UI reactively after archiving
-     - Write tests: unit tests for archive functions, integration tests for UI interaction and same-day grouping
+     - Write tests: unit tests for archive functions, integration tests for UI interaction and confirmation prompt

 5. **Empty State (Creating Lists When No Lists Exist)**
    - **Description:** Handle empty list state behavior - when no lists exist, provide buttons to "name a list" or "add a task" to get started